unt-libraries/django-major-event-log/README.md

 About
 --------------------------

-This Django application is designed to keep track of major events in the PREMIS format.
+This Django application is designed to keep track of digital preservation events using the [PREMIS](http://www.loc.gov/standards/premis/schemas.html) Event model.
 The app takes care of both creating and viewing these events.
 The admin site is responsible for managing the actual events, which includes creating them as well as making modifications to the event date, contact info, description, etc. The other pages are responsible for displaying events with various levels of detail.

 Requirements